Hurve-en/CITA-CBA/coffee-business-analysis/README.md

 - Peak hours analysis

 **How to Use:**
-- Analyze sales patterns
-- Compare revenue and costs
-- Identify profitable products
-- Optimize staffing for peak hours
+Analyze sales patterns, compare revenue and costs, identify profitable products, and optimize staffing for peak hours.

 ### 3. Customer Management (`/dashboard/customers`)